jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 Let's run through the main attributes:

-- `window_id` is what maintenance window to associate this task with
+- `window_id` - the maintenance window to associate this task with
-- `task_type` is what kind of task this is
+- `task_type` - what kind of task this is
   - since we're executing a command document, the value here is `RUN_COMMAND`
-- `task_arn` is the ARN of the document you wish to run
+- `task_arn` - the ARN of the document you wish to run
   - note the document name can also be used here, as demonstrated above
-- `priority` defines in what order should tasks be executed in, whereby the lower the number given, the earlier the task is executed in the window
+- `priority` - defines in what order should tasks be executed in, whereby the lower the number given, the earlier the task is executed in the window
   - e.g. a task priority of `1` gets executed before one with `10`
   - tasks with the same priority get executed in parallel
-- `service_role_arn` tells which IAM role should be assumed to execute this task as
+- `service_role_arn` - tells which IAM role should be assumed to execute this task as
   - we'll get an explanation of this later
-- `max_concurrency` specifies how many instances this task should be invoked on simultaenously
+- `max_concurrency` - specifies how many instances this task should be invoked on simultaenously
-  - it can take a percentage as a value, only applying to that percentage of target instances at a time (i.e. `50%` indicates only half of targeted instances will have the task executed at one point)
+  - it can take a percentage as a value, only applying to that percentage of target instances at a time
+    - i.e. `50%` indicates only half of targeted instances will have the task executed at a time
-  - or it can take a fixed number, such as `1`, indicating that only one instance should have this task executed at one time
+  - or it can take a fixed number such as `1`; indicating that only one instance should have this task executed at a time
   - `100%` indicates this task will be invoked on all targets at the same time
-  - we'll revisit this later in the series
-- `max_errors` indicates how many errors should be thrown before we abort further invocations
+- `max_errors` - indicates how many errors should be thrown before we abort further invocations
-  - `0` indicates any error will abort the maintenance window
+  - `0` indicates any error will abort the maintenance window and set its result to failed

 The `targets` block allows us to define what instances to target this on - we're referencing the `aws_ssm_maintenance_window_target` resource we created previously.